jun7/wyeb/README.md

 - Focused history.
 Instead of loaded history.
 - Pointer Mode. **p** makes pure click event for javascript pages.
 Also it moves pointer pos used by scroll and keeps pos last clicked for same layout pages.
 - Range hinting. ctrl-r.
 Also see hidden files in the menu dir, it has callback interface.
-- Misc. monitored conf files, saved search word for find, related domain only loading, whiteblack.conf, new window with clipboard text, hinting for callback script.
+- Misc. saved search word for find, related domain only loading, whiteblack.conf, new window with clipboard text, hinting for callback script.
 - [Adblock extension](https://github.com/jun7/wyebadblock).
 This takes boot time though.

 ### Installation